-The York City Bureau of Health has an aggressive Tuberculosis program.
+The York City Bureau of Health in partnership with the York County State Health Center has an aggressive Tuberculosis program.
 Community Health Nurses provide TB skin testing in the clinic as well as in community settings serving high risk populations.
 After identifying a positive TB skin or blood test, the Community Health Nurse conducts an initial interview with the individual.
 The individual is then treated for 4-9 months for latent TB infection or 6 months for active TB disease.
 In addition to an initial doctor visit, monthly office visits allow for on-going evaluation.
 Directly Observed Therapy (DOT) is used for all active TB disease patients and on occasion for non-compliant latent-TB patients.
 Contacts of active TB disease cases are tested to determine TB status and some are started on prophylactic treatment for three months.

 What Is Latent TB Infection & Active TB Disease?

 People with latent TB infection have TB germs in their bodies, but they are not sick and do not have symptoms of active TB disease because the germs are not active.
 These people cannot spread the germs to others.
 They may develop active TB disease in the future and are often prescribed treatment to prevent them from developing active TB disease.